paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-001-definitions-rules-of-construction-cross-references-and-related-matters.md

 Pub.
 L. 117–263, div.
 A, title VII, § 740, Dec.
 23, 2022, 136 Stat.
 2676, provided that: “(a) Standardization of Definition.—Not later than one year after the date of the enactment of this Act [Dec.
 23, 2022], the Secretary of Defense, in consultation with the Secretaries concerned, shall develop, for use across the Armed Forces, a standardized definition for the term ‘suicide cluster’. “(b) Notification Required.—Beginning not later than one year after the date of the enactment of this Act, whenever the Secretary determines the occurrence of a suicide cluster (as that term is defined pursuant to subsection (a)) among members of the Armed Forces, the Secretary shall submit to the Committees on Armed Services of the House of Representatives and the Senate a notification of such determination. “(c) Briefing.—Not later than April 1, 2023, the Secretary of Defense shall provide to the Committees on Armed Services of the House of Representatives and the Senate a briefing on the following:“(1) The methodology being used in the development of the definition under subsection (a). “(2) The progress made towards the development of the process for submitting required notifications under subsection (b). “(3) An estimated timeline for the implementation of this section. “(d) Coordination Required.—In developing the definition under subsection (a) and the process for submitting required notifications under subsection (b), the Secretary of Defense shall coordinate with the Secretaries concerned. “(e) Secretary Concerned Defined.—In this section, the term ‘Secretary concerned’ has the meaning given that term in [section 101 of title 10](./chapter-001-definitions-rules-of-construction-cross-references-and-related-matters.md#section-101), United States Codes [sic].”

 #### Coordination of Certain Sections of an Act With Other Provisions of That Act
 Pub.
+L. 119–60, div.
+A, title XVII, § 1701(b), Dec.
+18, 2025, 139 Stat.
+1210, provided that: “For purposes of applying amendments made by provisions of this Act other than this section [see Tables for classification], the amendments made by this section shall be treated as having been enacted immediately before any such amendments by other provisions of this Act.”

+Similar provisions were contained in the following prior acts:

+Pub.
+L. 118–159, div.
+A, title XVII, § 1701(h), Dec.
+23, 2024, 138 Stat.
+2207.

+Pub.
 L. 118–31, div.
 A, title XVIII, § 1801(b), Dec.
 22, 2023, 137 Stat.
-685, provided that: “For purposes of applying amendments made by provisions of this Act other than this section [see Tables for classification], the amendments made by this section shall be treated as having been enacted immediately before any such amendments by other provisions of this Act.”

-Similar provisions were contained in the following prior acts:
+685.

 Pub.
 L. 117–81, div.
 A, title X, § 1081(d), Dec.
 27, 2021, 135 Stat.
 1922.